agile-students-spring2026/final-nonrhythmic/README.md

 ## Project Status

-This project is currently in the early design and planning stage.
-The team is developing the initial prototype and defining the Minimum Viable Product features.
+This project is currently in **Sprint 2 development**.
+The team has implemented a working back-end using Express.js and integrated it with the front-end.
+Users can now create listings and view data dynamically from the server.